 Wait—you stole a baby??

-While not all our shortlisted novels start this way, it seems this kind of opening performs particularly well within our award.
-Reading for a prize is a peculiarly intense experience, especially in the early rounds when the odds are highest.
-In our first round, readers vote yes or no to the question does this extract make you want to read the full?
-By directing the reading team into an I-have-to-know-what-happens-next mindset, these first lines get novels off to flying start and I’ll often see comments with the votes along the lines of ‘this writer had me from the start’.
+While not all our shortlisted novels start this way, it seems to me this kind of opening performs particularly well with award readers.
+Reading submissions is an intensive, focussed process of jumping from one fictional world into the next particularly in the time-pressured early rounds when the field is wide open.
+By directing readers straight into an I-have-to-know-what-happens-next mindset these kind of first lines can get an extract off to flying start reflected in voting comments along the lines of ‘this writer had me from the off’.

 FIRST PERSON VIEWPOINT

-Another quality we often see in shortlisted books is stylistic risk.
-For example, in Rainbirds, Clarissa Goenawan reinvents the first commandment of writing rules to never, ever start a novel with a character waking from a dream:
+Another quality we often see in books which go on to shortlist is a writer who takes stylistic risks.
+For example, in Rainbirds, Clarissa Goenawan breaks one of the most common mentioned first page taboos in lists of writing ‘rules’ – to never start a novel with a character waking from a dream:

 At first, nothing was unusual.

 I was on the phone with my sister.
 She sat at her desk by the window in her rented room in Akakawa.
 The sun shone through the curtain, casting brown highlights on her long dark hair.
 She asked me question after question, but I just mumbled one-word answers, impatient for the conversation to be over.
 But then, before my eyes, she crumbled and turned to ashes.